COGS108/Overview/COGS108-Syllabus.md

 - understand that programming with LLMs still requires you to do programming.
 But instead of creating code from scratch (the part many people enjoy) you will need to do debugging and unit testing (the part many people don't like)
 - you understand that you may be asked to explain your code at any time.
 If you can't explain how your code works and why the design is that way you may lose points

-## Pollicy on using AI writing assistance
+## Policy on using AI writing assistance

 My beliefs here mirror the section on programming, but with an important extra problem.

 I believe using LLMs can help a good writer work more efficiently.
 I also believe that using AI assistance will probably slow down the development of a poor writer.
-Evem worse, current LLMs tend to produce B+ writing and C+ thinking and arguments.
+Even worse, current LLMs tend to produce B+ writing and C+ thinking and arguments.

 IMO the only way to use LLMs for writing and thinking is to use them the same way you would a teammate with unreliable writing skills.
 Bounce ideas off the AI.
 Let it produce writing and then read it with a critical eye.
 Carefully edit the output to remove poor logic, false citations that don't exist, trite expressions, and poor rhetoric.
 Given that its an AI you can ask it to produce the output multiple times and start from the best of the lot... then edit mercilessly.